turbot/guardrails-docs/docs/getting-started/terraform-for-everything.md

 "Pick one thing; pick one control; roll that out; have that be successful.
 And then if that's automated, you don't have to think about that anymore." [-David Boeke](https://turbot.com/guardrails/blog/2020/06/screaminginthecloud)

-We can see that policies have been added to the Enterprise Enforcements smart folder.
-These policies have no effect because the smart folder is unattached.
+We can see that policies have been added to the Enterprise Enforcements policy pack.
+These policies have no effect because the policy pack is unattached.

 ```
 Turbot
-  Enterprise Enforcements (Smart Folder)
+  Enterprise Enforcements (Policy Packs)
     [Policies]
-  Enterprise Checks (Smart Folder)
+  Enterprise Checks (Policy Packs)
     [Policies]
   {Company} (Folder)
     {Top Level Folder} (Folder)